SarahMadro/Collabify-Music-App/README.md

 ### 1) Create an App
 - Visit https://developer.spotify.com/
 - Log in and create an app
-- Enter http//localhost:8080/callback as the redirect uri
+- Enter `http//localhost:8080/callback` as the redirect URI
 - Save your changes
-- Copy down the following: Redirect uri, client id, client secret
+- Copy down the following: Redirect URI, client id, client secret

 ### 2)  Start Auth Server
-- Navigate to the auth-server directory `cd auth-server`
+- Navigate to the auth-server directory `cd auth-server/authorization_code`
 - Install the dependencies `npm install`
-- Paste in the redirect uri, client id, and client secret you copied in step 1
+- Paste in the redirect uri, client id, and client secret you copied in step 1 to a .env file *(and make sure to include it in your .gitignore!)*
 - Run the Server `node authorization_code/app.js`

 ### 3)  Start Client